Hunter Renfrow Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Renfrow is averaging 28 receiving yards per game in two career matchups against the Colts, 37.5 fewer than his receiving yards prop bet over/under for Sunday's game (65.5).
+- Renfrow has averaged 28 receiving yards per game in his two career matchups against the Colts, 38.5 fewer than his over/under for Sunday's game.

 Recent Performances

-- Against the Broncos last week, Renfrow was targeted three times and totaled 40 yards on three receptions while scoring one touchdown.
+- Against the Broncos last week, Renfrow was targeted three times and racked up 40 yards on three receptions while scoring one touchdown.

-- Over his last three games, Renfrow has totaled 189 yards on 19 receptions with two touchdowns, averaging 63.0 yards per game, on 22 targets.
+- Renfrow has also chipped in with 189 yards on 19 grabs and two touchdowns over his last three outings.
+He was targeted 22 times and averaged 63.0 receiving yards per game.

 Renfrow's Las Vegas Teammates